Breast Cancer Screening

 Screening Guidelines for Average Risk

 All women should be aware of changes in their breasts, no matter what age.
-This includes: It is important to talk to the doctor about any breast area changes.
+This includes: It is important to talk to the doctor about any changes to the breast area.

 Screening Guidelines for High Risk